Bomshel: 2006–2008: Bomshel Stomp

-2009–present: Fight Like a Girl and Halleluy'all
+2009–2012: Fight Like a Girl and Halleluy'all

 Bomshel made its fifth chart entry with "Fight Like a Girl" in early 2009.
 It became the duo's first Top 40 country hit, peaking at No. 30 on the U.S. Billboard Hot Country Songs chart.
 "19 and Crazy" followed in November 2009 as the album's second single, and was also a minor Top 40 hit on the chart.
 Both songs and "Just This Way" are included on Bomshel's debut album, Fight Like a Girl, released by Curb on October 20, 2009.
 The album was produced by Chuck Howard, except for "19 and Crazy", which Osmunson produced with the song's co-writers, Josh Kear and Mark Irwin.
 "Just Fine" was released as the album's third single on June 7, 2010.
 It debuted at No. 56 on the country chart for the week of July 3, 2010, and peaked at No. 53 two weeks later.
 In January 2010, the duo was nominated by the Academy of Country Music for Top New Duo.

 Bomshel released the extended play Halleluy'all in July 2012.
 Its title track was released as a single, but did not chart.
 After its release, Bomshel broke up and Osmunson joined songwriter Jon Stone in the duo American Young, which also records for Curb.